IntersectMBO/cardano-ledger/doc/explanations/faq.rst

 Transacting with native tokens
 ==============================

-**Q. How do native tokens appear in a user’s wallet?**

-A. Prior to the introduction of MA functionality into the Cardano system, a user’s wallet contains both outputs with addresses that belong to the user, and the amounts of ada that these addresses hold.
-For example, ``(users_address1, someAdaAmount)``

-With MA support, the user’s wallet will be able to contain multiple types of assets in a single output, i.e., the wallet can contain a token bundle.
-This means that wallets can contain:

--  Assets scoped under different policies in a single UTXO (including ada)
--  Assets scoped under one policy, spread over multiple UTXOs

-A user’s wallet might contain something like:

-``(users_address1, (adaPolicy, someAdaTokens))``
-``(users_address1, (cryptoDoggie, someDoggies),  (adaPolicy, moreAdaTokens))`` ``(users_address2, (cryptoDoggie, otherDoggies), (cryptoBirds, justCockatoos))``

-In this example, there are three policies: ``adaPolicy``, ``cryptoDoggie``, and ``cryptoBirds``.

-**Q. Do native tokens have human-readable identifiers and other metadata?**

-A. Human-readable names for assets (instead of the long alphanumeric Policy ID strings and asset names) can be registered on a metadata server.
-If a user is using a wallet integrated with a metadata server, they will be able to view the human-readable names when looking at their assets.

-Users will be able to upload names for their tokens, along with any other metadata pertaining to the specific tokens, to a metadata server.
-There might be more than one metadata server operational at a time (including one run by Cardano), so users will have to choose which server(s) to upload their metadata to, or to download their metadata from.

-Users might also choose to add names and other metadata directly into the metadata field of the transaction.
-This will increase transaction fees proportionally to the size of the additional metadata.

 **Q. What are the costs related to minting and trading native tokens?**

 A. Costs related to multi assets can be divided into two categories: